 120V 30A (TT-30R) receptacle

-Additionally, it features 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) allowing you to conveniently charge electronics such as mobile phones and tablets.
+Furthermore, it has 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) enabling convenient charging of devices like mobile phones and tablets.

 Portability

-Thanks to its closed inverter generator design (L24 x W19 x H22 in), the DuroMax XP4500iH, is more esthetical than a typical, open frame generator.
-The design follows the contemporary trends and is perfect for recreationally generating power.
+With its enclosed inverter generator design (L24 x W19 x H22 in), the DuroMax XP4500iH offers superior aesthetics and operates with minimized noise levels, distinguishing itself from standard, open frame generators.
+The featured design follows the latest trends and is ideal for easy and recreational use.

 Features